BCLibraries/burns-exhibits/content/batman/silver.md

 {{< galleryrow >}}

 {{< galleryfigure src="../silver-1966.jpg"
-           headline="Shaggy-Man holding Flash and Batman in his huge hands while Green Arrow and Atom are laying, defeated in the foreground">}} Pellentesque Vehicula Aenean
+           headline="Shaggy-Man holding Flash and Batman in his huge hands while Green Arrow and Atom are laying, defeated in the foreground">}} [*Justice League of America*](https://bc-primo.hosted.exlibrisgroup.com/permalink/f/1jdnfk3/ALMA-BC21365413440001021) No. 45.
+June 1965.
 {{< /galleryfigure >}}

 {{< galleryfigure src="../silver-1968.jpg"
-           headline="Close up of Batman and Robin's faces looking shocked as they pull back a curtain to reveal the shadow of a female figure">}} Ullamcorper Egestas Dapibus
+           headline="Close up of Batman and Robin's faces looking shocked as they pull back a curtain to reveal the shadow of a female figure">}} [*Detective Comics*](https://bc-primo.hosted.exlibrisgroup.com/permalink/f/1jdnfk3/ALMA-BC21372590280001021) No. 360.
+Oct.
+1968
 {{< /galleryfigure >}}

 {{< /galleryrow >}}